-Financial instruments that potentially expose the Company to concentrations of credit risk consist primarily of cash and cash equivalents.
-The Company has all cash and cash equivalents balances at one accredited financial institution, in amounts that exceed federally insured limits.
+Financial instruments that potentially expose the Company to concentrations of credit risk consist primarily of cash and cash equivalents and marketable securities.
+The Company has all cash and cash equivalents and marketable securities balances at one accredited financial institution, in amounts that exceed federally insured limits.
 The Company does not believe that it is subject to unusual credit risk beyond the normal credit risk associated with commercial banking relationships.